 As marketers, we pride ourselves on explaining complex technology services in a way that makes business decision-makers understand, value and want to buy them.
 But, we can’t deny there’s been some cross-pollination.
 We’ve started to behave like techies ourselves.
 Getting all excited about data and collaboration in the cloud is just the tip of the iceberg.
 It was when we found ourselves talking about logic trees and Booleans that we realised what had happened.
 Interacting with computer scientists, cloud computing engineers and – let’s face it – IT nerds, day in and day out… it’s turned us screwy.
 We’ve even started making our own apps.
 Madness.

-We’ve also approached our own lead nurturing strategy with the rigour of a programmer on a deadline, burning the midnight oil with heavy metal as company and coffee as fuel.
+We’ve also approached our own lead generation and nurturing strategy with the rigour of a programmer on a deadline, burning the midnight oil with heavy metal as company and coffee as fuel.
 Here’s why you should care that much about marketing email workflows, too.

 Why create lead nurturing emails?